-In February 2016, Director Comey approved expanding the criteria for participation in the national LEOKA Program to include military and civilian police and law enforcement officers of the Department of Defense (DoD) who are killed or assaulted while performing law enforcement functions and/or duties and who are not in a military combat or deployed-for-mission status.
+In 2016, the FBI expanded the criteria for participation in the national Law Enforcement Officers Killed and Assaulted (LEOKA) Program to include military police, civilian police, and law enforcement officers with the Department of Defense (DoD) who are killed or assaulted while performing law enforcement functions or duties.
+This does not include deaths of officers who were in military combat or deployed-for-mission status.
 This includes DoD police and law enforcement officers who perform policing and criminal investigative functions while stationed (not deployed) on overseas bases, just as if they were based in the United States.
-The collection of these data begins immediately, and the FBI will begin publishing these data in 2017.
+The collection of these data began in 2016, and the FBI will begin publishing them in LEOKA, 2016, which will be released later this year.

-Discontinue the collection of rape data using the legacy definition
+Discontinuance of rape data using the legacy definition

-Beginning January 1, 2017, the UCR Program will discontinue collecting rape data via the SRS according to the historical, legacy definition.
+Beginning January 1, 2017, the UCR Program discontinued collecting rape data via the SRS according to the legacy definition.
+Therefore, the 2016 editions of CIUS and Hate Crime Statistics are the final publications which include the legacy definition of rape.
 Only rape data submitted under the revised definition will be published for 2017 and subsequent years.
-This change will not affect agencies that submit rape data via NIBRS.
+This change did not affect agencies that submit rape data via NIBRS.